General Questions About Find A Grave

 - Use the cemetery fix/update forum to submit cemetery updates including adding a cemetery bio, GPS, address, town, name corrections, and AKA's or non-members use this email.

-- Name, birth/death, plot, marker transcription use the Edit Tab on the memorial to submit updates.
+- Name, birth/death, plot, marker transcription, family links use the Edit Tab on the memorial to submit updates.
 Add memorial to the Stroll, Mark a memorial as a cenotaph, Add a memorial to Interesting Monuments, Add a memorial to Interesting Epitaphs, and report an inappropriate biography use this email.

-- Name, birth/death, plot, marker transcription use the Edit Tab on the memorial to submit updates.
-Updated famous bios, famous family links, famous duplicates, Posthumous Reunions use this email.
+- Concerning memorials found in the "famous" section: Name, birth/death, plot, marker transcription, family links use the Edit Tab on the memorial to submit updates.
+Updated famous bios, famous duplicates, Posthumous Reunions use this email.

 - Not used for cemetery updates.
 Add a missing town, correct a town spelling, report duplicate town listings or other geography questions.
 Please read here before submitting.